Exponential clustering of bipartite quantum entanglement at arbitrary temperatures

-to obtain a meaningful upper bound for the entanglement negativity.
-However, in general, the partial-transpose operation can significantly increase the operator norm, i.e., $\|O^{T_A}\|_1 \le \min(\mathcal{D}_A, \mathcal{D}_{A^\co}) \|O\|_1$ as shown in Ref.~\cite{tomiyama1983transpose,Ando2008}.
-Because of this difficulty, it is an open question whether we can derive a similar statement to~Theorem~\ref{thm:quantum_correlation_negativity_1D} for the entanglement negativity~\eqref{def_Entanglement_Negativity_corr}.
-We expect that we would be able to prove it for the entanglement negativity by employing a similar analysis to Ref.~\cite{PhysRevE.93.022128}.
+to obtain a meaningful upper bound for entanglement negativity.
+However, in general, the partial-transpose operation can significantly increase the operator norm, that is, $\|O^{T_A}\|_1 \le \min(\mathcal{D}_A, \mathcal{D}_{A^\co}) \|O\|_1$, as shown in Ref.~\cite{tomiyama1983transpose,Ando2008}.
+Owing to this difficulty, the possibility of deriving a statement similar to~Theorem~\ref{thm:quantum_correlation_negativity_1D} for entanglement negativity~\eqref{def_Entanglement_Negativity_corr} remains unclear.
+However, it is expected to be proven for entanglement negativity by employing an analysis similar to that in Ref.~\cite{PhysRevE.93.022128}.